PeerHerholz/Cog_Com_Neuro_ML_DL/lecture/introduction/pages/introduction_2.md

 ## Project related work 🥼🧑🏿‍🔬👩🏻‍🔬

-Not applicable, as project related work didn't start yet.
+Not directly applicable, as project related work didn't start yet.
+However, you could start brainstorming about ideas you would like to pursue in your research project and which of the introduced methods would provide you with suitable data.

 ## tasks for subsequent meeting 🖥️✍🏽📖